 These items are also very important to your project.
 This is because they may drastically impact your ability to get work done on time and on budget.
 Recording Risks & Issues and well as their trigger events and resolution is important to project success.

-Download the Solution File
+Download the Solution File from this Video

 - Project for the Web Consulting